anttiviljami/react-openapi-client/README.md

 npm install --save react-openapi-client
 ```

-Wrap your React App with an `OpenAPIProvider`, passing your OpenAPI definition.
+Wrap your React App with an `OpenAPIProvider`, passing your OpenAPI definition as a prop.

 ```jsx
 import React from 'react';